 Ana Vizcaino, Finca Esperanza - Natural, GuatemalaContrabean Roasting Company

-This delightful natural process microlot coffee is grown and processed by Ana Vizcaino at her farm Finca Esperanza near Zunilito, Guatemala.
+This delightful, natural process nanolot coffee is grown and processed exclusively for CONTRABEAN by our dear friend Ana Vizcaino at her farm Finca Esperanza near Zunilito, Guatemala.

 La Esperanza also has MAYACERT "Con Manos de Mujer" (With Hands of Women) certification.
 This protocol promotes social responsibility, product quality and gender equity.The farm collaborates with women, providing work opportunities and training and working with their communities on socio-economic and environmental initiatives.
 With each year, their dedication and hard work has resulted in nicer and nicer coffee.
 This years coffee is really good.

 The farm property includes around 225 acres of land, but only 120 of those acres are actually cultivated for coffee.
 The remaining acres are maintained as a private natural reserve.
 The 120 acres of cultivated land has shaded coffee as well as bananas and beehives.

 The farm and nature reserve are located south of the Antigua region of Guatemala in Zunliito, Suchitepequez along the dormant volcano, Volcan Santo Tomas.
 The locals call this volcano Cerro Pecul.
 The land, 1400-1600 meters above sea level, is alive, fertile, and produces some amazing coffee.
 There are two spring fed rivers on either side of the farm, La Cal and Chita, which supply hydro electric power and water to the farm.
 The farm receives an average annual rainfall of around 7 metres.